The Lifestyle Causes Impediments In Yoga

 It means being with public contacts/ having connections with worldly-minded people.

-• There are two kinds of people in our lives, one who will motivate us to achieve the goal (the goal could be mundane or spiritual, both require intense practice and guidance) and such people are very few in our life.
-The second one who will catch your pules and will be pushing you away from success, no matter how close they might be to you i.e. friend/relative/unknown.
+• There are two kinds of people in our lives: those who will motivate us to achieve the goal (the goal could be mundane or spiritual, both require intense practice and guidance), and such people are very few in our lives.
+The second one who will catch your pulse and will be pushing you away from success, no matter how close they might be to you, i.e., friend/relative/unknown.

-• It all happens because of ignorance of ourselves/those with whom we spend unnecessary time.
-I guess, that very few people have an understanding of how to discriminate and remain assertive.
-We humans are highly emotional beings and mind changers, and therefore being under pressure to fulfill ours/others’ desire.
+• It all happens because of the ignorance of ourselves/those with whom we spend unnecessary time.
+I guess that very few people have an understanding of how to discriminate and remain assertive.
+We humans are highly emotional beings and mind changers, and therefore are under pressure to fulfil our/others’ desires.

-• Therefore Hatha Yoga tradition recommends minimizing our contact list (means not to live alone, but keep your-self in good circle of friends, relatives and competent teachers), and focusing on Antaranga Sadhna (increase the self-practice intensity and arrange a time to think how better we could be) in our free time.
+• Therefore, the Hatha Yoga tradition recommends minimising our contact list (meaning not to live alone, but keep yourself in a good circle of friends, relatives, and competent teachers), and focusing on Antaranga Sadhna (increasing the self-practice intensity and arranging a time to think about how we could be) in our free time.
 No matter how socially busy we are, how big our friend list is, how big our family is, arrange the time and have faith in yourself.

 (6) Laulya

-The most impediment in yoga path is the sixth impediment Laulya (a flicker-minded/monkey-minded).
-If our first five practices of “avoids” are going well during the course of Sadhna, then the sixth one remains temporarily muted since the food for the mind is stopped and Sadhaka remains calm and focused, but still mind can flicker and can take us many months or years behind in our practice/ it can cause stoppage and harm.
+The most impediment in the yoga path is the sixth impediment, Laulya (a flicker-minded/monkey-minded).
+If our first five practices of “avoids” are going well during Sadhna, then the sixth one remains temporarily muted since the food for the mind is stopped and Sadhaka remains calm and focused, but still the mind can flicker and can take us many months or years behind in our practice/ it can cause stoppage and harm.

 The Competent Yogis and Guru

 The competent Yogis and Gurus knew these impediments in their students.
-That is why sometimes they are strict with us; giving extra task they engaging us in Karma Yoga to channel our high-frequency energy into the right direction, being soft and silent and so on.
-All these acts by the Gurus help flicker-minded students to be held with their own willpower (Sattva+Rajas = Wise thought with action) and witness the change within.
+That is why sometimes they are strict with us, giving extra tasks, they engage us in Karma Yoga to channel our high-frequency energy in the right direction, being soft and silent, and so on.
+All these acts by the Gurus help flicker-minded students to be held with their willpower (Sattva+Rajas = Wise thought with action) and witness the change within.

 The competent Guru is rough and hard outside, but sensitive and merciful inside.
-Thus there is no doubt, if a student of yoga is honestly engaged with Guru’s instruction on Hatha Yoga, then the mind will have to become a slave of your willpower, the great benefits of health and success will be achieved, the practitioner will gain the spiritual progress and most importantly the Santosha (contentment).
+Thus, there is no doubt that if a student of yoga is honestly engaged with the Guru’s instruction on Hatha Yoga, then the mind will have to become a slave of one’s willpower, the great benefits of health and success will be achieved, the practitioner will gain spiritual progress, and most importantly, the Santosha (contentment).

-Dear yoga enthusiast, I hope you have enjoyed reading aan rticle on Badhak Tattvas.
-The article is written in two parts, this one is half one, which explains “the Impediments in Sadhna”, and the another second part will be posted in coming days, which is known as in yoga philosophy “Sdhaka Tattvas” the principal practice of Hatha Yoga which will encourage yogi to achieve the spiritual goals with satisfaction.
+Dear yoga enthusiast, I hope you have enjoyed reading the article on Badhak Tattvas.
+The article is written in two parts.
+This one is half one, which explains “the Impediments in Sadhna”, and the second part will be posted in the coming days, which is known as in yoga philosophy “Sdhaka Tattvas,” the principal practice of Hatha Yoga, which will encourage the yogi to achieve the spiritual goals with satisfaction.

 Conclusion